Peace, Justice and International Law Research Group

 Our research

-These publications offer original, in-depth analysis of some of the most urgent challenges in international law and are designed to engage both academic audiences and policymakers.
+These publications offer original, detailed analysis of urgent challenges in international law.
+They address both academic audiences and policymakers.

 Recent and upcoming publications include: